Centre-for-Vision-Research/Single-Interval-Flicker-Vulkan/README.md

   ______________________      ______________________
 Left monitor                  Right monitor
  ```
-Prepare the image directory and record the folder paths in the config file.
-Each image should have 2 permuations per folder, ie `image0_L.ppm` and `image0_R.ppm`.
+### Prepare the image directory and record the folder paths in the config file.
+Each image should have 2 permutations per folder, ie `image0_L.ppm` and `image0_R.ppm`.
 The degraded images should be organized by their respective codecs, in folders.

-Here is an example of the image directory structure:
 ```
 .
 ├── reference/